pytask-dev/pytask-julia/README.rst

 Command Line Arguments
 ~~~~~~~~~~~~~~~~~~~~~~

 The decorator can be used to pass command line arguments to ``julia``.
+An important
+detail is that you need to differentiate between options passed to the Julia executable
+and arguments passed to the script.

+First, pass options to the executable, then, use ``"--"`` as a separator, and after that
-See the
+arguments to the script.

-following example.
+The following shows how to pass both with the decorator.

 .. code-block:: python

-    @pytask.mark.julia("value")
+    @pytask.mark.julia(("--threads", "2", "--", "value"))
     @pytask.mark.depends_on("script.jl")
     @pytask.mark.produces("out.csv")
     def task_run_jl_script():